Low Vision Rehabilitation Occupational Therapy

 by | Jun 2, 2017 | Eye Care | 0 comments

-Low vision rehabilitation helps you learn how to use adaptive equipment, make sufficient home modifications, and adjust activities to maximize your vision as well as independence.
-Healthcare specialists will offer resources while your therapy sessions to address:
+Low vision rehabilitation helps you learn how to use adaptive equipment, make sufficient home modifications, and adjust activities to maximise your vision as well as independence.
+Healthcare specialists will offer resources during your therapy sessions to address:

 • Reading and writing